DiRAC-Training/DiRAC-software-engineering/_episodes/00-software-lifecycle.md

 >
 > Have you used any academically-produced (or other) software in your work, or perhaps developed some yourself?
 >
-> - List three things that were good about it, and three shortcomings.
+> - List three things that were good about it and three shortcomings.
 > - Which three aspects do you think should have been given greater attention during its development (or even afterwards)?
 >
 {: .challenge}